 Regent’s is committed to growing its research capacity, sustainability and excellence.
-Here you will find information about our Research Centres and Special Interest Groups and our Annual Research Reports.
+Here you will find information about our Research Centres and Special Interest Groups, Working papers and our Annual Research Reports.

 Our Research, Enterprise and Scholarship Strategy sets out our strategic aims for the next five years, and includes a review of the viability of an application for Research Degree Awarding powers.